Keyword: aggression

 Host: Armand DiMeleGuests: Giullian Gioiello, Linda Vanella, Michael G. Haskins

-Anger, Aggression, and Passive Aggression September 11, 2013
+Anger Aggression and Passive Aggression September 11, 2013

 Host: Armand DiMeleGuests: Giullian Gioiello

-Attraction to Violence April 28, 2010
+Why We Are Drawn to Violence April 28, 2010

 Host: Armand DiMeleGuests: Lauren Sykes, Sherri Siegel